Bhapa Ilish – Authentic Steamed Hilsa Recipe

 1. Use a stainless-steel tiffin box or any heatproof container with a tight lid.

-2. Grease the base with a little mustard oil.
+2. Grease the base lightly with mustard oil.

-4. Pour the mustard-coconut sauce generously over the fish.
+4. Pour the mustard-coconut sauce over the fish.

-5. Top with slit green chilies and drizzle 1 more tablespoon mustard oil.
+5. Add slit green chilies and drizzle an extra spoon of mustard oil.

 Step 5: Steaming the Bhapa Ilish